All Episodes

 If they don't get a good review, then they pull the next product.

-So it's a way for Apple to control what's reported, and they've got plenty of people they do this with.
+So it's a way for Apple to control what's reported.

-So they don't need to plant a phone, especially with the iPad out there, and everybody now anticipating what's the next iPhone going to be.
+So they don't need to plant a phone, especially with the iPad out there and everybody now anticipating what's the next iPhone going to be.

-They've had they have built in anticipation for this.
+They have built-in anticipation for this.

-He said, How is Apple hurt?
+He said, how is Apple hurt?

-It m Apple may not have any say-so here over how the cops in California proceed, how the DA proceeds.
+Apple may not have any say-so here over how the cops in California proceed, how the DA proceeds.

 Remember now, if this is trafficking in stolen goods, if that's how they want to go after it, Apple can't say, well, don't pursue them.